top of page

 • Ideal temp: 55°F for cured onions, or room temperature.
 Store cured onions on your counter in a cool, dark, dry place.
 Keep away from moisture.
 Storage life: 60-90+ days.

-• ry making a quick pick with onions to top almost any dish for huge boost of flavor.
+• Try making a quick pickle with onions to top almost any dish for huge boost of flavor.
 Sliver onions to add to roasted veggie pans for added flavor.
 Cut into thick rings and throw onto the grill to charr, and then chop up and combine with sauces, meat dishes or vegetable dishes.
 Try caramelizing a pan of onions for the base of sauces, stews, roasts or any other dish that would benefit from a sweet/savory base of flavor.
-And of course, use onion carrot and celery as the base of any recipe to set the stage for a successful meal.
+Or use onion, carrot and celery in the classic Mirepoix base of any French meal.

 • Facebook